AlexVery/Doxa-Divine-Quest/README.md

 </div>

-This is how the *Marathon* level of the *History* levels is.
-The costumes and armors of the soldiers were colored according to what I found out after researching on the topic.
+This is how the *Marathon* level of the *History* levels looks.
+The costumes and armors of the soldiers were modeled and colored according to what I found out after researching on the topic.
 For further reading on the topic please read my Thesis from pg.
 57 - 59 (Section 5.
 2. 10).

 <div align="center">